inanna-malick/akka-streams-example/README.md

 An instance of the type Source[Out] produces a potentially unbounded stream of elements of type Out.
 We'll start by creating a stream of subreddit names, represented as Strings.

-Sources can be created from the elements stored in a Vector.
+Sources can be created from Vectors (an indexed sequence roughly equivalent to an Array).
 ```
 val subreddits: Source[String] = Source(args.toVector)
 ```

-Single-element sources can also be created using the results of a Future, resulting in a Source that either emits the result of the future if it is successful or fails with an error if the future fails.
+Single-element sources can also be created from Futures, resulting in a Source that emits the result of the future if it succeeds or fails if the future fails.

 ```
 val subreddits: Source[String] = Source(RedditAPI.popularSubreddits).mapConcat(identity)
 ```

 Since popularSubreddits creates a `Future[Seq[String]]`, we take the additional step of using mapConcat to flatten the resulting Source[Seq[String]] into a Source[String].
 The mapConcat method 'Transforms each input element into a sequence of output elements that is then flattened into the output stream'.
-Since we already have a Source[Seq[T]], we just use the identity function.
+Since we already have a Source[Seq[T]], we just pass the identity function to mapConcat.

 Sinks
 -----